klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

     module --version
     ```

+    now returns version 8.7.32:

+    ```
+    Modules based on Lua: Version 8.7.32  2023-08-28 12:42 -05:00
+        by Robert McLay mclay@tacc.utexas.edu
+    ```

-    now returns version 8.7.32, as we are no longer in the container but in a regular LUMI
+    as we are no longer in the container but in a regular LUMI environment.
-    environment.

     Trying